jsonmona/twilight/protocol.md

 May return error if the version is unsupported.

 Token is accepted via query string because of the browser limitation.

+Client may have at most 1 active stream at a once.
+It should close the existing stream in order to start another one.

 ### WebSocket endpoint v1